dicodiaz/advent-of-code/README.md

 # Advent Of Code

-This is a consolidation of every puzzle that was solved as a part of the Advent of Code's December 2021 challenges.
+This is a consolidation of every Advent of Code's puzzle challenge that I solved, feel free to take a look.
 For more information, visit https://adventofcode.com

 ## Languages used